The Way of Men (2012) is a popular manosphere and self-help book teaching male readers “what it means to be a man”.

 Our Current Society

-Jack Donovan says there’s a part of us which still longs to be a man.
+Jack Donovan says there’s a part of us that still longs to be a man.

-He compares the chimpanzees society to the bonobo society.
-The chimps is a patriarchal society where men compete with each other.
+He compares the chimpanzees’ society to the bonobo society.
+The chimps are a patriarchal society where men compete with each other.

 Jack Donovan seems to prefer the warring chimpanzees and says our current western society is more like a bonobo one.